Incredible Wildlife In Jasper National Park And The BEST Places To See Them

 Bighorn Sheep

 Bighorn sheep are identified by their characteristic horns.
-The brown coat with a lighter rump area is reminiscent of elk, but they are unrelated.
+The brown coat with a lighter rump area is reminiscent of elk, but the species are not related.

 Moose